 Alopecia Areata in Children

-Alopecia areata is a common condition that occurs in males and females of all ages, buy young persons are affected most often.
+Alopecia areata occurs in males and females of all ages, but onset often occurs in childhood.
 The alopecia areata experience varies with age and can be especially difficult, for the patient as well as the parent, when it presents itself during childhood.
-The National Alopecia Areata Foundation has many programs created to ease the burden of the entire family when a child is diagnosed with alopecia areata.
+NAAF has many programs and resources created to ease the burden of the entire family when a child is diagnosed with alopecia areata.

 Children under the age of five